-Once you have a basic understanding of the chapter as a whole, read through the chapter again.
+Once you have a basic understanding of the chapter as a whole, read it again.
 This time try to identify the different sections and/or paragraph breaks.
 Look for terms of conclusion such as “therefore” or “as a result” as these phrases can help you to identify these breaks in the chapter.

 Once you identify the different breaks, write out a 1-2 sentence summary for each section.

-Observing the chapter helps you to see the finer details of the text while also gaining a deeper understanding of the chapter as a whole.
-There are two main components to observing a chapter.
+Observing the chapter verse by verse helps you to see the finer details of the text while also gaining a deeper understanding of the chapter as a whole.
+There are two main components to observing a chapter in this way.
 First, you want to mark your Bible.
 Then, you want to go back through and make lists of what you learn from your markings.

 Mark Your Bible – Use a distinct marking for each of the following listed below.
+There are some great Bible study tools you can use for this.
 I suggest using colored pens or pencils that don’t bleed through the pages of your Bible.
 I also like having a specific Bible that I use for marking in.

 Download this free Keyword Key to help you choose simple markings for common keywords in the Bible.